jbloom/pdmH1N1_HA_K166_mutations/README.rst

 Methods summary
 ----------------
-The occurrence of different amino-acid identities at HA residue 166 (H3 numbering) was analyzed by downloading all full-length human pandemic H1N1 sequences present in the `Influenza Virus Resource`_ [Bao2008]_ as of Feb-23-2014.
+The occurrence of different amino-acid identities at HA residues 166, 156, 157, and 158 (H3 numbering) was analyzed by downloading all full-length human pandemic H1N1 sequences present in the `Influenza Virus Resource`_ [Bao2008]_ as of Feb-23-2014.
 After purging sequences that were less than full length, contained ambiguous nucleotide identities, lacked full (year, month, day) isolation dates, or were otherwise anomalous, the sequences were aligned.
-Each calendar year was broken into four equal partitions beginning with January 1, the frequencies of different amino acids at residue 166 for each partition was calculated and plotted.
+Each calendar year was broken into four equal partitions beginning with January 1, the frequencies of different amino acids at each residue of interest for each partition was calculated and plotted.
 For construction of phylogenetic trees, the sequence set was randomly subsampled to 10 sequences per quarter-year partition.
 `BEAST`_ [Drummond2013]_ was then used to sample from the posterior distribution of phylogenetic trees with reconstructed sequences at the nodes, after date stamping the sequences, using a `JTT`_ [Jones1992]_ with a single rate category with an exponential prior, a strict molecular clock, and relatively uninformative coalescent-based prior over the tree.
-The figure shows a maximum clade credibility summary of the posterior distribution with branches colored according to the reconstructed amino-acid identity with the highest posterior probability at their descendent nodes.
+The figure shows a maximum clade credibility summary of the posterior distribution with branches colored according to the reconstructed amino-acid identity at site 166 with the highest posterior probability at their descendent nodes.
 The tree was visually rendered using `FigTree`_.
 The input data and computer code used for this analysis can be found `on GitHub`_ at https://github.com/jbloom/pdmH1N1_HA_K166_mutations.

 HA numbering
 -------------
 Various numbering schemes are in use for influenza HA (see `HA_numbering`_).
-The site examined here is:
+The sites examined here are:

-* Residue 166 in the H3 numbering scheme (for example, as in PDB `4HMG`_).

-* Residue 169 in the H1 numbering scheme (for example, as in PDB `4JTV`_).

-* Residue 180 in sequential 1, 2, ... numbering of typical pandemic H1N1 HAs beginning with 1 a the N-terminal methionine.
+* Residue 166 in the H3 numbering scheme (for example, as in PDB `4HMG`_), which is residue 169 in the H1 numbering scheme (for example, as in PDB `4JTV`_) and residue 180 in sequential 1, 2, ... numbering of typical pandemic H1N1 HAs beginning with 1 at the N-terminal methionine.

+* Residue 156 in H3 numbering, or 170 in sequential numbering.

+* Residue 157 in H3 numbering, or 171 in sequential numbering.

+* Residue 158 in H3 numbering, or 172 in sequential numbering.

 Software used
 ---------------